List of English rugby union teams

-The English rugby union league pyramid is topped by the Premiership.
+The English men's rugby union league pyramid is topped by the Premiership.
 Below this are the Championship and National Leagues 1 to 3.
 Below this, the structure is split geographically into four regions: Midlands, North, London and South East, and South West.
 With the exception of the Midlands leagues, which only has regional splits, below these regional leagues are county leagues (e.g. Sussex, Kent, Hampshire).
 The county leagues are the lowest levels in the English game.